 Elements of Comics

-Comics are a great way to get your children started on reading!
+Comics are a great way to get your children started on reading.
 By combining words and images, comics come across as approachable and can help to ease children into the world of books.
 If you are an educator or a parent, you can use comics in your arsenal of tools to help learning be more fun for the young ones.

-Comics are a unique medium that can be used in any topic imaginable.
 As a form of literature, comics are immersive and can transport you to any fantasy land for hours.
 There are also comics that are more informative, which can be used to teach challenging subjects in a fun and entertaining way with dramatic storylines and characters.

 Elements of a Comic Strip